Order-invariant measures on causal sets: Introduction

 Our second example is apparently of a very different nature.
-We consider a family of probability measures on the set of causal sets with ground-set $\N$ -- i.e., models of random causal sets -- and explain how these measures also satisfy an order-invariance property.
+We consider a family of probability measures on the set of causal sets with ground-set $\N$---that is, models of random causal sets---and explain how these measures also satisfy an order-invariance property.